01442 838195

 Nissanjuke-lifestyle

 A family-friendly SUV, the Nissan Juke is very affordable and is widely credited for kick-starting the crossover revolution.
-Models include the reasonable Visia, Acenta, N-Connecta, Tekna and Enigma trims.
-Insuring the Nissan is reasonable too, and we love the Tekna model most of all - like this 1.0 DIG-T 114 Tekna.
-It sits in Group 20 for insurance and comes covered by Nissan’s agreeable 3-year, 60,000-mile warranty.
+Models include the Visia, Acenta, N-Connecta, Tekna and Tekna+ trims, all of them generously equipped - alloy wheels, air conditioning and touchscreen infotainment are standard fit.
+Insuring the Nissan is reasonable across the board, as most models tend to sit in group 14 for insurance.
+Furthermore, every Juke comes covered by Nissan’s agreeable three-year, 60,000-mile warranty.

 Vauxhall Astra